Posts, a community app by Read.cv

 David Mendes

-Replying to @rpaonessa
+Replying to @rsp

 My point with the thought above was not to elevate one to the detriment of the other (Art vs. Design).
 My perspective is that aesthetics and artistic experiences matter, even if we are not discussing art at all.